home-assistant/developers.home-assistant/docs/entity_climate.md

 sidebar_label: Climate
 ---

 A climate entity controls temperature, humidity, or fans, such as A/C systems and humidifiers.
-Derive entity platforms from [`homeassistant.components.climate.ClimateEntity`](https://github.com/home-assistant/home-assistant/blob/master/homeassistant/components/climate/__init__.py)
+Derive a platform entity from [`homeassistant.components.climate.ClimateEntity`](https://github.com/home-assistant/home-assistant/blob/master/homeassistant/components/climate/__init__.py)

 ## Properties